"THE IMAGE OF GOD IS FOUND IN SOME OF THE MOST UNLIKELY PLACES"

 These workshops make up the structure of the learning community and participated in through both Online Learning and also in Real time and space workshops.

-There are five Core Workshop Programmes within Stanton Keble plus several customised teaching modules on Creative and Spiritual Development for the Roma community.
+There are four Core Workshop Programmes within Stanton Keble plus several customised teaching modules on Creative and Spiritual Development for the Roma community.

 THE CASE FOR STANTON KEBLE